syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Various-Filter-options-for-Suggestion.md

 ![](images/containswithcasesensitive.png)

-## Words that Equals to the Input Text
+## Words that Equal the Input Text

-Displays the word that matches.
+Displays the word that matches exactly.

 {% tabs %}